 The best way to evaluate a potential Real Estate Agent is their ability to interpret meaningful real estate data.
 For agents, real estate data isn’t difficult to find.
 The key to success is how well they are able to analyze and interpret available data for their clients.
 For example, automated valuation models (AVMs) confuse many consumers.
 The number is often based on incomplete data and public records.
 Agents armed with the ability to interpret complete market information have an opportunity to showcase expertise in offering sellers a true market value of a property.

-6. Find a Realtor Who Can Protect You From Litigation
+6. Find an Agent Who Can Protect You From Litigation

 James S. Tupitza, Real Estate Lawyer, Tupitza & Kalia P.C.